ACCESS-NRI/MED-Portal/docs/editing.md

 > - Your software should have an obvious research application

 Could you confirm here that there _is_ a research application for this software (and explain what that application is)?
-The section [_'what should my paper contain'_](https://joss.readthedocs.io/en/latest/submitting.html#what-should-my-paper-contain) has some guidance for the sort of content we're looking to be present in the `paper.md`.
+The section [_'what should my model contain'_](https://joss.readthedocs.io/en/latest/submitting.html#what-should-my-model-contain) has some guidance for the sort of content we're looking to be present in the `model.md`.

 Many thanks!
 ```